Travel Hands Journey: A Serene Walk in Victoria Park with Travel Hands Community

 Upon arriving at the park, I guided us towards the event—a collaboration between Travel Hands and the Bromley by Bow Health (BBBH) team.
 Jessica Walker, Population Health Senior Manager, from BBBH joined us at the hub café, and as we were the first participants to arrive, I made sure to secure seating for our group of 30.
 As the CEO of Travel Hands, I was eager for the event’s success and a bit anxious about how the next three hours would unfold.
 Yet, as I walked with Clara, a sense of calm washed over me, and my initial worries started to dissipate.
 The tension I had been carrying felt like it had transformed into a manageable calmness.

-The event centered around a heritage walk designed by Polly Jarman from the Bromley by Bow Centre (BBBC).
+The event centered around a heritage walk designed by Trees for Cities and suggested by Polly Jarman from the Bromley by Bow Centre (BBBC).
 Each VIP was paired with a Travel Hands volunteer, and together, they followed a map that highlighted six trees of significance.
 As we walked, we were encouraged to touch and feel the texture of the trees, deepening our connection with the environment.
 After an hour of walking, the group reconvened at the café to reflect on the experience over refreshments.

 As for me, I tried capturing photos of the participants throughout the park.
 Within the first 15 minutes, I quickly realized that Victoria Park was much larger than I had imagined!
 Even after racing through the wooded areas, I couldn’t photograph everyone.
 Nevertheless, the walk itself was a serene and humbling experience.
 The lush green pathways intertwined beautifully with the bright autumn sunshine, creating a perfect setting for reflection.